19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (a) in the case of a panel court martial, a member of the general courts martial panel who is eligible for the appointment, and who is designated by the convening authority to fill the vacancy; or

-(b) in the case of a field general court martial, an officer who is eligible for the appointment, and who is appointed by the convening officer to fill the vacancy,
+(b) in the case of a field general court martial, an officer or a senior military expert who is eligible for the appointment, and who is appointed by the convening officer to fill the vacancy,

 subject to the same right of the accused to object.

+[28/2009 wef 01/04/2010]

 (4) In the case of a judge court martial, if an accused objects to the president, the president shall determine whether there is any reasonable cause for the objection, and —